• Skip to primary navigation

 Jump to Recipe Print Recipe

-My kids love it when I make homemade playdough and this pumpkin spice play dough has been a huge hit around here this fall, especially because I've been stocking up on canned pumpkin like crazy.
+My kids adore homemade playdough, and this pumpkin spice version has been a big hit this fall, especially since I've been stocking up on canned pumpkin.

 Jump to: